-Teacher: Jonathan Justice Email: jjustice@naperville203.org Office: 102

-- Actively check Infinite Campus for their student's grades. - Infinite Campus is a tool to progress monitor student work until the final course grade is posted. - Monthly progress grades are posted and represent the current grade of a student in the course at that moment in time. - Discuss missing assignments, reiterate due dates, help organize folders, materials, assignment notebooks, and review upcoming projects and assessments. - Teachers make every effort to respond to parent emails and phone calls within 24 hours during the work week. - The best way to communicate with teachers is through email; however, if you haven't received a response within 48 hours, please resend the email or call their voicemail.
+Teacher: Jonatha an Justice Email: jjustice@naperville203.or rg Office: 102 NUC T Department Cha ir: Lisa Dinoı n, Idinon@naperville203.org Additional Resources for Support You can make an appointment with your teacher should you need additional instruction or support in learning material.
+You can attend peer tutoring in the Lit Center during lunch periods to receive extra support or to work on assignments.
+You can drop in to work with a peer tutor during lunch periods or before school in the Literacy Center.
+Parents or Guardians Partnership Naperville North believes in a collective partnership with parents/guardians which provides students the best opportunities for success.
+Some ways parents/guardians can support their student's learning are: Actively check Infinite Campus for their student's grades.
+Infinite Campus is a tool to progress monitor student work until the final course grade is posted.
+Monthly progress grades are posted and represent the current grade of a student in the course at that moment in time.
+Discuss missing assignments, reiterate due dates, help organize folders, materials, assignment notebooks, and review upcoming projects and assessments.
+Teachers make every effort to respond to parent emails and phone calls within 24 hours during the wor week.
+The best way to communicate with teachers is through email; however, if you haven't received a response within 48 hours, please resend the email or call their voicemail.
 Your email may have been filtered.